Package insert / prescribing information

 Indications and Usage for Lo Simpesse

-Lo SimpesseTM (Levonorgestrel and ethinyl estradiol tablets USP and ethinyl estradiol tablets USP) is indicated for use by women to prevent pregnancy.
+Lo SimpesseTM (Levonorgestrel and ethinyl estradiol tablets and ethinyl estradiol tablets) is indicated for use by women to prevent pregnancy.

 Lo Simpesse Dosage and Administration